109km/javascript-design-patterns/README.md

 Defines a dependency between objects so that whenever an object changes its state, all its dependents are notified.

-**Summary** : If you subscribe the daily news, you will receive the news every moring on your phone.
+**Summary** : You tell your friend if he/she is going to swim, call you.
+You two communicate with each other directly.

 ## Publisher and Subscriber